enricllagostera/how-not-to-use-a-phone/docs/index.md

 ![Shellphone concept sketches]({{site.baseurl}}/images/shellphone.jpg)

-*Example of one of the experiment ides, the Shellphone.*
+*Example of one of the experiment ideas, the Shellphone.*